 - Relevant Local Links – Local Links are great.
 Every time your volunteer or work with a community partner, it’s not a bad Idea to include your company site in the announcement, blog or press release.
 This cements your site as a community asset.
 Great job!

-Yes, completely.
+You may not need a local SEO expert.
+Somethings can be done by yourself today for free.
 Here are some great resources to get you learning about Local SEO.

 Ready to get noticed in your Local Community?